Curtis Hutt, PhD

 - ASH 200B

-Curtis has two additional graduate degrees, one in Philosophy and another in the history of religion with a focus on Judaisms during the Second Commonwealth Period and the earliest Christianities.
+Curtis has two additional graduate degrees, one in Philosophy and another in the history of religions with a focus on Judaisms during the Second Commonwealth Period and the earliest Christianities.
 He has published on a variety of topics related to latter, including articles on the Dead Sea Scrolls, religious specialists in ancient Judaisms, and the origins of Christian anti-Semitism.
-He has also published on contemporary Jewish philosophy, pilgrimage, and comparative religious ethics.
+Curtis has also written on contemporary Jewish philosophy, pilgrimage, and religious ethics.
 In 2013, Curtis published his first book with SUNY Press on religion and the representation of the past.
 He has recently edited a second volume for Routledge’s Jewish Studies Series titled “Jewish Religious and Philosophical Ethics.”
-Presently, Curtis is publishing a third book on feminist historiography – “The Sorrows of Mattidia” – which examines the portrayal of Jewish and Christian women in late antiquity.
+Curtis just published a third book on feminist historiography – “The Sorrows of Mattidia” – which examines the portrayal of Jewish and Christian women in late antiquity.
+Curtis' latest work published in ID:International Dialogue is on the study of historical subaltern religious practices

-In addition to working with the Schwalb Center for Israel and Jewish Studies and teaching courses in Judaic Studies (Hebrew Bible/Jewish Thought and Practice), Curtis also teaches the Methods and Phenomena in Religious Studies class at UNO as well as courses on Comparative Religious Ethics.
+In addition to teaching Judaic Studies (Hebrew Bible/Jewish Thought and Practice), Curtis also teaches the Religion and Critical Thought class at UNO as well as courses on women and religion, apocalypticism, and Jerusalem.
 Curtis is a long-time moderator and panelist at the Middle East Forum and also serves on the faculty advisory board of Islamic Studies.
 He is a co-founder of SPHRS and continues to work on the Medical Humanities initiative.
 Most summers, Curtis can be found in Jerusalem where he spends time working with local and international scholars as well as writing and presenting his own research.